zhengjilai/Raft-based-Distributed-Lock/README.md

 You can either obtain all these packages with `go get` or get their source codes from github with `git clone`.

-If you are still ambiguous, please refer to `Dockerfile` for more details, where we solve all requirement problems for the image through simple shell scripts.
+If you are still vague, please refer to `Dockerfile` for more details, where we solve all requirement problems for the image through simple shell scripts.

 ### Docker Deployment Dependencies